G-Oelgaard/Visual_analytics_Final_assignment/README.md

 - Any posters that you wish to predict using the poster_prediction.py script should be placed in the "Prediction_images" folder.

 "out" FOLDER:
-- This is where the model and its history plot will be saved
+- This is where the model, history plot and classification report will be saved

 "utils" FOLDER:
 - This folder should include all utility scripts used by the main script.